johnaweiss/HTML-Micro-Templating/README.md

 ## Container

+The insertion point in the rendered page for the rendered merge.
 Indicates the template and records to merge.

 `<span records="EEs" template="engineer" class="engineers"></span>`

 ## Template

+HTML structure to be repeated for each record.
 Contains placeholders which get automatically loaded with data from Records.

 ```
 <template id="artist">